“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Uh, no,” stuttered Matlock.
 The bouncer and his companion were using a vocabulary he hadn’t learned in the MTC.

 Johnny shook his head.
 “Too bad.”
-A group of college students drifted by during the conversation and Johnny suddenly shifted his attention.
+A group of college students had drifted by during the conversation and Johnny shifted his attention.
 He said to the missionaries, “Sorry.
-Got to get back to work.”
+Back to work.”

 “Goodnight, Johnny.”

 “We’re not going to save the innocents?”
-Matlock asked, looking back at the college students.
-“Stahler always considered it his Christian duty.”
+Matlock asked, glancing back at the college students.
+“Stahler considered it his Christian duty.”

 “What innocents?
 Besides, this isn’t our turf.”